 If you can’t find the information you’re looking for, send us an e-mail.

-What ages are the kids in the club?
+What ages are the athletes in the club?

-9 year age division and older (including adults).
-For younger children we highly recommend team sports, and running races for fun without formal training.
+9 years and older (including adults).
+For children younger than 9, we highly recommend team sports, and running races for fun without formal training.

 What age division am I in?